What is a Systematic Withdrawal Plan?

 Just like investors build their investments regularly with an SIP, they can redeem investments regularly with an SWP.

+Investments can be redeemed on a monthly, quarterly, half-yearly, or yearly basis.
 These withdrawals are made on the basis of an amount specified by the investor.

 Once an amount is set, the fund will sell the required number of units, as per NAV, to give back the specified amount to the investor.

-Why should an investor use an SWP?
+Why should an investor use a SWP?

+Using an SWP allows an investor to reap the benefits of investment over a prolonged period rather than all at once.
 SWPs can be an essential element of financial security and retirement planning, as they can help create a stream of regular income.

+Also, many investors look for investments that can create a regular income for them.
 Instead of opting for dividend-paying investments compulsorily, they can simply invest in any mutual fund of their choice, then set up an SWP.

 How does a Systematic Withdrawal Plan work?